MicrosoftDocs/learn/learn-pr/wwl-language/challenge-project-create-mini-game-with-copilot/includes/2-prepare.md

-You'll use GitHub Codespaces to develop the minigame application.
+You use GitHub Codespaces to develop the minigame application.
 GitHub Codespaces is a hosted development environment that allows you to quickly create a complete development environment for your project.
 You can use Codespaces to develop console applications in Python without having to install Python or any other tools on your local computer.

-1. To get started, you'll need a GitHub account.
+1. To get started, you need a GitHub account.
 If you don't have an account, create one for free at [github.com](https://github.com/).

 > [!NOTE]
 > Students can claim the GitHub Student Developer Pack at [GitHub Student Developer Pack - GitHub Education](https://education.github.com/pack).
 This offer includes access to Codespaces, GitHub Copilot, and Azure for Students and other benefits.

 2. Enable the [GitHub Codespaces](https://docs.github.com/en/codespaces) service in your GitHub account.
 Codespaces offers 60 hours of free use per month.

-3. You'll need to make a copy of the template repository in your GitHub account.
+3. You need to make a copy of the template repository in your GitHub account.
 To do this, you'll need to access the [repository](https://github.com/microsoft/vscode-remote-try-python) and `Fork`.
-At the end of the repository fork, you'll have a copy of the template repository in your GitHub account.
-You'll use this repository to develop the minigame application.
+At the end of the repository fork, you have a copy of the template repository in your GitHub account.
+You use this repository to develop the minigame application.

 4. On the repository page that was created, click the `Code` button and, in the Codespaces tab, click `Create codespace on main`.
 In a few moments, Codespaces will create a development environment for you.